Bernstein - von Mises Theorem for growing parameter dimension

-The regression and generalized regression models are included as well; cf. \cite{Gh1999,Gh2000} or \cite{Kim2006}.
-If one uses a Gaussian likelihood functions, the regression errors have to fulfill some exponential moments conditions.
-If this condition is too restrictive and a more stable (robust) estimation procedure is desirable, one can apply the LAD-type contrast leading to median regression. \cite{SP2011}, Section 5.3, showed for the case of linear median regression that all the required conditions are fulfilled automatically if the sample size \( \nsize \) exceeds \( \CONST \dimp \) for a fixed constant \( \CONST \). \cite{SpWe2012} applied this approach for local polynomial quantile regression. \cite{BuSpZa2013} applied the approach to the problem of regression with Gaussian process where the unknown parameters enter in the likelihood in a rather complicated way.
-We conclude that the imposed conditions are quite general and can be verified for the majority of examples met in the literature on BvM.
+The regression and generalized regression models are included as well; cf. \cite{Gh1999,Gh2000} or \cite{Kim2006}. \cite{SP2011}, Section 5.2, argued that \( (E\!D_{2}) \) is automatically fulfilled for a generalized linear model, while \( (E\!D_{0}) \) requires that regression errors have to fulfill some exponential moments conditions.
+If this condition is too restrictive and a more stable (robust) estimation procedure is desirable, one can apply the LAD-type contrast leading to median regression. \cite{SP2011}, Section 5.3, showed for the case of linear median regression that all the required conditions are fulfilled automatically if the sample size \( \nsize \) exceeds \( \CONST \dimp \) for a fixed constant \( \CONST \). \cite{SpWe2012} applied this approach for local polynomial quantile regression. \cite{zaitsev2013properties} applied the approach to the problem of regression with Gaussian process where the unknown parameters enter in the likelihood in a rather complicated way. \end{remark}

-\Chapter{Some auxiliary results} This section collects some auxiliary results about the behavior of the posterior measures which might be of independent interest.